FAQ

 • Control over dealings in foreign exchange by giving general or special permission for dealing in foreign exchange.

 • Prior approval of RBI is required for certain current account transactions as provided in Foreign Exchange Management (Current Account Transactions) Rules, 2000.
-Restrictions on current account transactions be imposed by Central Government in consultation with RBI by making Rules;
+Restrictions on current account transactions be imposed by Central Government in consultation with RBI by making Rules.

-• Prescribing conditions for capital account transactions;
+• Prescribing conditions for capital account transactions.

-• Make regulations for
+• Make regulations for:

-• Transfer or issue of foreign security to resident, and Indian security to non-resident,
+– Transfer or issue of foreign security to resident, and Indian security to non-resident

-• Borrowing and lending in foreign exchange or to a foreign person,
+– Borrowing and lending in foreign exchange or to a foreign person

-• Export/import of currency or currency notes,
+– Export/import of currency or currency notes

-• Transfer of immovable property outside India, and
+– Transfer of immovable property outside India

-• Giving guarantee or surety where foreign exchange transaction is involved;
+– Giving guarantee or surety where foreign exchange transaction is involved.

-• Make regulations for realisation of foreign exchange due from export of goods and services;
+• Make regulations for realisation of foreign exchange due from export of goods and services.

-• Make regulations for realisation, possession and repatriation of foreign currency or foreign coins, foreign currency accounts, foreign exchange acquired from employment, business, trade, services etc.;
+• Make regulations for realisation, possession and repatriation of foreign currency or foreign coins, foreign currency accounts, foreign exchange acquired from employment, business, trade, services etc.

-• Granting authorisation to ‘Authorised Person’ to deal in foreign exchange, and give directions; and
+• Granting authorisation to ‘Authorised Person’ to deal in foreign exchange, and give directions; and To make any other Regulations.

 Q. Who is Person Resident In India and Person Resident Outside India?